defenxor/dsiem/docs/commands.md

 Frontends listen for normalized events from logstash and distribute them to backends through NATS message queue.
 Frontends also serve incoming request for configuration management from web UI.

-Backends receive events on the message queue channel, perform correlation based on configured directive rules, and then send results/alarms to elasticsearch through local Filebeat.
+Backends receive events on the message queue channel, perform correlation based on configured directive rules, and then send results/alarms to elasticsearch through local filebeat.

 Standalone mode perform both frontend and backend functions in a single dsiem instance directly, without the need for external message queue.